m4salah/iChat/README.md

 * Using Firebase Framework for Authenticationa and Real-Time Database

 ## App Structure
-xChat is following the MVC pattern
+iChat is following the MVC pattern

 ## Implementation
 ### main screen